Health Tuition

 Abrasion

-when the skin is rubbed or slid against a rough surface, an abrasion occurs.
+When the skin is rubbed or slid against a rough surface, an abrasion occurs.
 Scarring a knee in a bicycle wreck or getting road rash are examples of abrasions.

 These injuries don’t bleed much but it’s very important to use a sanitizer on the wound and use tweezers to remove any debris that may be in it.
 This will prevent infections from occurring.